navinpeiris/lateral/README.md

 # Lateral

 Ruby wrapper for [lateral.io](https://lateral.io) content recommendation service.
+For more information on methods allowed, returned codes etc, see the [api docs](https://lateral.io/docs).

 ## Installation